Will students be paid?

-If you have questions about a work experience idea, please email us at firstname.lastname@example.org and a member of the Internship Office will be more than happy to discuss the idea with you.
+If you have questions about a work experience idea, please email us at email@example.com and a member of the Internship Office will be more than happy to discuss the idea with you.
 You can also download the guidance on Setting up a Remote Micro-Internship (PDF).

 What is meant by ‘work shadowing’?

 Micro-internships are designed to improve students’ professional employability skills and provide work experience.
 Work shadowing is considered to be an important subsidiary part of a micro-internship in allowing students to experience daily life in a professional environment.

 Work shadowing can be informal, and may take the form of any activity that helps an intern gain a holistic overview of the organisation, such as sitting in on meetings, assisting with day-to-day tasks, or observing a notable project or process.